Minnesota PBS: Subchannels

 KTCA-DT and KTCI-DT began broadcasting on channels 34 and 16 respectively on September 16, 1999.

 Analog-to-digital conversion

 TPT rearranged its on-air lineup on February 18, 2009.
-It continued to use both KTCA-DT and KTCI-DT's transmitter, but shut down the separate tpt17 service and unified all over-the-air channels as virtual subchannels of 2.
+It continued to use both KTCA-DT and KTCI-DT's transmitters, but shut down the separate tpt17 service and unified all over-the-air channels as virtual subchannels of 2.
 TPT's stations shut down their analog signals at 9 a.m. on June 12, 2009, the date on which full-power television stations in the United States transitioned from analog to digital broadcasts by federal mandate.
 The station's digital channel allocations post-transition are as follows: